abhishek9jaiswal/PasswordManager/README.md

 ---

 ## Credits:
-- Developed by [Your Name]
+- Developed by Asmit Bhatt
 - Created using Python, Tkinter, and the cryptography library.

 ---

 Feel free to customize and enhance the Password Manager according to your needs.
-For any questions or feedback, contact [Your Email/Contact Info].
+For any questions or feedback, contact bhattasmit25@gmail.com

 ---